 This article was written by Rose Lander, a broadcast journalist with a passion for podcasts.
 She lived in Madrid for two years and was never happier than with a bocadillo in one hand and a tinto de verano in the other.
 You can follow her at @RoseLander_ or visit her website, roselanderjournalist.com.

 WILL YOU SUPPORT MADRID NO FRILLS?

 You may have noticed that we don’t run ads on our website and that we’ve never done sponsored posts, yet all articles are freely available to everyone, everywhere, all the time.
-That’s because I, Leah, created this blog with one intention: to amplify the voices of those who don’t have their own platform.
+That’s because I, Leah, created this blog with one intention: to provide a space for communities who don’t have their own platform to speak up and speak out.
 I do this with absolute refusal to let rich brands and those in a position of privilege influence what we publish.

-We will keep telling those hard-hitting stories of inequality and discrimination, keep pushing overlooked businesses, and keep delivering the independent journalism this city so badly needs without anyone telling me what we can and can’t say.
+We will keep telling tories of inequality and discrimination, keep pushing overlooked businesses, and keep delivering independent journalism without anyone telling us what we can and can’t say.
 But in order for this project to grow, I’m asking for your help.

 Support MNF for as little as $1 per month, which you can cancel at any time.

 By becoming a Patron, you will gain immediate access to all my secret, behind-the-scenes posts, sneak previews of stories I’m working on, and a map of over 500 Madrid locations that few ever realise exist.